desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 A user group id uniquely identifies this group within the subspace itself.
 This, along with the subspace id itself, is used to uniquely reference this group within Desmos.

 ### Name
-The human-readable name of the group.
+The user group name represents the human-readable name of the group.
+In most cases, this is going to be a short name that makes it possible to easily understand who the users within the group are (e.g. __admins__, __moderators__, etc).

 ### Description (Optional)
 An optional description of the group.